Ballot Interpretation

 If a streak is detected, the interpreter exits and surfaces the error to the application which will alert the user.

-Next the interpreter will search the bottom left and top right corners of the image for a QR code.
-Since ballots have QR codes in the bottom left corner, the location of the QR code determines the correct orientation of the ballot and the interpreter can flip the images right-side up if necessary:
+The interpreter will then search the bottom left and top right corners of the image for a QR code.
+Since ballots have QR codes in the bottom left corner, the location of the QR code determines the correct orientation of the ballot and the interpreter can flip the image right-side up if necessary:

 The QR code includes ballot metadata - precinct, ballot style, election hash, ballot mode - but no vote information (see Hand Marked Ballots).
 Up until now, the two sides of a ballot have been interpreted in parallel.
 At this point, the QR code metadata on the front and back are compared to ensure that they match to form a valid ballot.
 The ballot information from the QR code indicates which ballot layout from the election definition that the ballot conforms to, including the position of all the bubbles, contests, and write-in areas.